 This is probably the safest and most common spot to do a bit of cliff jumping in Siargao.
 However, it is quite small and won’t get your adrenaline racing if you are looking for some real height.

-TIP: wear an old pair of sneakers or water shoes.
+TIP: wear an old pair of sneakers or quick-dry water shoes.
 Climbing up these rocks suck if you’re barefoot.
 The rocks are incredibly sharp.
 It is possible but you will enjoy yourself twice as much if you throw on a pair of sneakers or reef shoes.

 To read the full blog post about Magpupungko Tide Pools and how to read the tides to choose the perfect time for your visit: Click Here

 Sohoton National Park is an epic day trip adventure from Siargao Island.
 You can explore blue lagoons, and discover hidden caves.
 However, there was one cave experience that ended with a 5m cliff jump.
 This was probably the most legitimate cliff jump we did during our time on Siargao although not the highest.
 It was a cliff so it gets the tick of approval.